 - 1. The examinations are set as described in the study guide.
-Practical skills are tested during the hours allocated for practical training. - 2.
-The form of the examinations is specified in the study guide before the start of the concerned - 3.
-A student may participate in an examination for a subject no more than twice in one academic year.

-- 4. If there is no indication as to the way an examination is to be set because it relates to a course not taught by the programme itself, the relevant stipulations in the study guide of the relevant programme will apply. - 5.
+Practical skills are tested during the hours allocated for practical training.
+Unforeseen circumstances or measures, resulting from COVID-19, may require deviation from the prescribed form.
+Students will be notified at least 3 days before the date of examination when the examination changes its form from an on-campus examination to an online examination and vice versa.
+If an examination is administered using online proctoring, this must take place in accordance with the TU Delft Online Proctored Examination. - 2.
+The form of the examinations is specified in the study guide before the start of the concerned semester. - 3.
+A student may participate in an examination for a subject no more than twice in one academic year. - 4.
+If there is no indication as to the way an examination is to be set because it relates to a course not taught by the programme itself, the relevant stipulations in the study guide of the relevant programme will apply. - 5.
 The Board of Examiners may deviate from the provisions of sections 1 to 3, in favour of the student.

-Article 17A - Times and number of examinations (Art.
+Article 17A - Times and number of written examinations (Art.
 7.13 Section 2, Subsection j WHW)

 - 1. Two opportunities to take written examinations will be offered each academic year: - the first opportunity is immediately after the teaching period for the course to which the examination in question relates, - the second opportunity is at the end of the subsequent teaching period, or else during the resit period in July or August during the same academic year. - 2.
 The frequency of examinations is laid down in the Implementation Regulations.
 A timetable of all the opportunities to sit written examinations is drawn up on an annual basis and distributed before the start of each semester. - 3.
 If absolutely necessary, changes can be made to this examinations' timetable but only with the approval of the Board of Examiners and if the changes are communicated to students through the official means of communication (the electronic learning environment) at least 4 weeks in advance.
-In case of force majeure, deviation from this period is allowed, only by decision of the Board of Examiners. - 4.
-If an examination is part of a course not offered by the faculty of EEMCS the relevant stipulations in the Teaching and Examination Regulations of the relevant programme will apply.
+In case of force majeure, deviation from this period is allowed, only by decision of the Board of Examiners.

+- 4. If an examination is part of a course not offered by the faculty of EEMCS the relevant stipulations in the Teaching and Examination Regulations of the relevant programme will apply.
 The Board of Examiners reserves the right to make decisions that deviate from the norm regarding this matter. - 5.
 Notwithstanding the provisions of section 1, there will be at least one chance in a year to sit examinations relating to courses not taught in a given academic year. - 6.
 In exceptional cases, the Board of Examiners may permit more than two opportunities in a year for certain examinations.

-Article 17B - Sequence of examinations
+Article 17B - Sequence of examinations and practical exercises